molarmanful/bited/docs/manual/make/tips.md

 # Tips & Tricks

 Here is an assortment of design tips that I've learned and discovered over the course of my bitmap font journey that may help you on your own journey.
+Many of these tips apply not just to bited, but also to bitmap type design in general.

 ## Tradeoffs between different font characteristics